By Lauren Burmester

 Volunteering is a great way to get your foot in the door of an organization or career field.
 Volunteer work can be something you do as an individual, as part of club or organization involvement.
 You can develop skills and experience through volunteering that can be listed on your resume.
 Volunteering shows initiative which employers deem a highly desirable quality.
 Volunteer work not only helps you develop professionally, but can also be personally rewarding

 Student Associations or Clubs

 Involvement in a student association or club is viewed very favorably by employers, and can be an essential qualification, such as leadership, for certain types of work and career paths.
 You don’t have to be president to gain leadership skills.
 You could be the recruiter, fundraising chair, an event planner, or secretary.
 The important things are what you accomplish and the skills you use and develop.
 Find a club or association that is relevant to your interests or career goals to further strengthen your experience in the field.
 Quite often members of student clubs and organization are invited to attend conferences, lectures, and industry events that can be a great opportunity to network with companies in your field.

-Lauren Burmester is new to the Career Services Office as a Program Manager.
+Lauren Burmester is the Aviation Program Manager in Career Services.
 She has been an employee with Embry-Riddle Aeronautical University since 2006 working in Advising and Admissions.
-She completed her Bachelor of Science degree in Aerospace Studies with concentrations in Aviation Safety, Space Studies, and Business Administration, as well as a Master of Science degree in Aeronautics with a specialization in Safety Systems at Embry-Riddle Aeronautical University, graduating with distinction.
+She completed both her Bachelor of Science degree in Aerospace Studies with concentrations in Aviation Safety, Space Studies, and Business Administration, as well as a Master of Science degree in Aeronautics with a specialization in Safety Systems at Embry-Riddle Aeronautical University, graduating with distinction.
 Lauren’s passion for the Aviation and Aerospace industry is instrumental in assisting students achieve their personal and professional goals.